bensheldon/good_job/README.md

 # GoodJob

-GoodJob is a multithreaded, Postgres-based ActiveJob backend for Ruby on Rails.
+GoodJob is a multithreaded, Postgres-based, ActiveJob backend for Ruby on Rails.

 **Inspired by [Delayed::Job](https://github.com/collectiveidea/delayed_job) and [Que](https://github.com/que-rb/que), GoodJob is designed for maximum compatibility with Ruby on Rails, ActiveJob, and Postgres to be simple and performant for most workloads.**